 Our operating results incorporate a number of significant estimates and uncertainties.
 Such matters could cause the data included herein not to be indicative of our future financial condition or results of operations.
 A discussion of our critical accounting estimates and how these estimates could impact our future financial condition or results of operations is included in Management's Discussion and Analysis of Financial Condition and Results of Operations under Item 7 of this report.
 In addition, a discussion of the risk factors that could affect our business and future financial condition or results of operations is included under Item 1A.
 Risk Factors of this report.
-Additionally, Note 2 - Summary of Significant Accounting Policies under Item 8.
-Financial Statements and Supplementary Data of this report provides descriptions of areas where estimates and judgments could result in different amounts being recognized in our accompanying consolidated financial statements.
+Additionally, the notes to our financial statements under Item 8.
+Financial Statements and Supplementary Data of this report include descriptions of areas where estimates and judgments could result in different amounts being recognized in our accompanying consolidated financial statements.